 "Not at all."
 He smiled weakly.

-She wanted to ask if something was bothering him, but since she did not know him nearly well enough; Sakura followed Ino into the room.
+Sakura wanted to ask if something was bothering him, but since she did not know him nearly well enough she refrained.
+Sakura followed Ino into the room.
 Hikune departed quietly after that.

 Hinata apologized, supposing her friends had been looking for her outside.
 She and Shino had joined forces to make a healing salve they could bring with them on missions.

 "I hate to bust up this project of yours, but…" Ino gave an impatient look to Shino, "We need to speak to Hinata privately."